Imagine this scenario:

 This is an ideal time for a 360° assessment.

 It provides the leader and their coach (or manager) with a perspective about how others see him.
-This data can lead to insights and discovery about the interpretation and impact of his behaviors, which might be very different than his intentions.
+This data can lead to insights and discovery about the interpretation.
+Impact of his behaviors, which might be very different than his intentions.

 It is an assessment for a single person where they receive anonymous input from their direct reports, manager, peers, and other stakeholders.
 Additionally, they rate themselves – which provides an interesting measure to see if their assessment of their own leadership aligns with how others perceive him/her.
 In short, the leader gets a report with a 360-degree look of how others perceive them – which is a powerful coaching tool.

 My favorite 360° is the 363° by Wiley because it suggests three specific behaviors to work on and even provides suggested activities.
-I also like this version because there are no open-ended comments, so there is less room for misinterpretation, confusions, and trying to guess who said what based off how it is written.
+I also like this version because there are no open-ended comments.
+Therefore, there is less room for misinterpretation, confusions, and trying to guess who said what based off how it is written.

 About the Author: Leigh Ann Rodgers, Founder of Better Teams and Forward, is an IAF Certified Professional Facilitator with 20 years of experience in the human development field.
 Leigh Ann is a skilled meeting facilitator, trainer, and coach working across the globe to help leaders cultivate teams that are happy and high-performing.